-When I was working at Peer1 it was obvious there was dysfunction within some of the team, so I asked leadership coach, Nikki Watkins, to run a session with the leadership team and the sales team combined.
+When I was working at Peer1 it was obvious there was dysfunction within some of the team, so I asked a leadership coach to run a session with the leadership team and the sales team combined.
 I wanted to address performance issues and also flesh out the cause of the dysfunction.
 I was so impressed by the outcome of Nikki's session that I use the exercise with my own clients today.
 It works.